 Compared to majority opinions, dissents more often have powerful language and reflect the author’s personality.
 That’s because dissenting Justices don’t necessarily have to worry about attracting votes or compromising to achieve an outcome; they can really let their hair down, so to speak.

-That was certainly the case with the late Justice Scalia, who was known for his sharply worded, witty, and tightly argued dissenting opinions.
+That was certainly the case with the late Justice Scalia, who was known for his sharply worded, witty, and many a tightly argued dissenting opinion.
 His was a unique and compelling voice of dissent.

 Talk to any Supreme Court junkie, even those who disagree with Scalia’s legal philosophy, and they’ll probably have a favorite Scalia quote.
 One of our favorites is his dissent in Lamb’s Chapel v.
 Center Moriches Union Free School District, arguing against using what’s known as the Lemon Establishment Clause test: